kdestasio/bidsQC/conversion/README.md

 ## Running the scripts on a Linux Cluster <a name="cluster">

+**A note on editing scripts.**

+I find it easiest to edit scripts using a code editor with syntax highlighting (e.g. VS code, Sublime, pycharm) on my local machine.
+You can use the editor on your local machine, save the script, use git to push your changes to your repository, and then pull those changes into your repository on Talapas.

 ### Dependencies

 - SLURM (already available on the UO cluster)